jcnimble/liri-node-app/README.md

      * Actors in the movie

    * If no movie is provided, the program will output data for the movie 'Mr. Nobody.'
+   * Some of these values are not available for all the movies in the OMDB API and it will appear broken.
+   * After completing an in-class activity using "fs.appendFile", I felt confident attempting this function.
+I was able to do this successfully with the move-this operation logging these outputs to log.txt.
+Back to the drawing board on the operations that output multiple objects.

 4. `node liri.js do-what-it-says`

    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.